Furion974/my_screensaver/README.md

 # my_screensaver
-create a screensaver in CSFML
+Create a screensaver in CSFML

 Use make, for the compilation.